danilofreire/datasci185/README.md

 To view the website, switch to the `gh-pages` branch or visit the GitHub Pages site.

-## Course Content

-This course covers six main modules:

-1. **Foundations of Data Science** - Introduction to R, data types, and basic operations
-2. **Data Visualisation** - Using ggplot2 for effective data presentation
-3. **Data Wrangling** - Data cleaning, transformation, and manipulation with dplyr
-4. **Statistical Analysis** - Descriptive statistics, hypothesis testing, and inference
-5. **Machine Learning Fundamentals** - Supervised and unsupervised learning techniques
-6. **Data Science Workflow** - Project structure, reproducibility, and communication

-## Getting Started

-### Prerequisites

-- Basic computer literacy
-- No prior programming experience required
-- Access to R and RStudio (free software)

-### Software Requirements

-- R (version 4.0 or higher)
-- RStudio (recommended IDE)
-- Required R packages (listed in syllabus)

-### Course Materials

-All course materials, including lecture notes, assignments, and supplementary resources, are available on the course website.

-## Instructor

-- **Course**: DATASCI 185 - Introduction to Data Science
-- **Semester**: Fall 2024
-- **Format**: Undergraduate-level course

 ## License

-This course material is shared under educational use guidelines.
-Please refer to the syllabus for specific usage permissions.
+This course material is shared under [the MIT License](https://github.com/danilofreire/datasci185/blob/main/LICENSE.md).

 ## Contact

-For questions about course content or materials, please refer to the contact information provided in the syllabus.
+For questions about course content or materials, please refer to the contact information provided above and in the syllabus.